Skip to main content

 The "Guilt by Association" Rule: One of the most misunderstood aspects of Meta's 2026 enforcement is cross-account contamination.
 If you manage multiple ad accounts under a single Business Manager, a Tier 3 violation on any one of those accounts can trigger restrictions or disablement across all connected accounts.
 This is why agencies that manage client accounts under a single BM are especially vulnerable — one rogue client can take down every account in the portfolio.
 The recommended architecture is to use separate Business Managers for each client or business entity, with no shared administrators or payment methods between them.

 The Landing Page Trap: In 2026, your ad creative is only half of the compliance equation.
-Meta's web crawler — which scans your destination URL at submission time and re-scans it every 72 hours — evaluates your landing page against the same policy standards as your ad.
+Meta's web crawler — which scans your destination URL at submission time and re-scans it periodically thereafter — evaluates your landing page against the same policy standards as your ad.
 The most common landing page violations that cause account disablement include: pop-ups that block content, auto-playing audio, countdown timers that reset on page refresh (fake urgency), pricing that differs from what the ad states, hidden terms and conditions for subscription products, and testimonials that make unsubstantiated health or income claims.
 A compliant ad that leads to a non-compliant landing page will still get your account disabled.

 AI-Generated Content Violations: New in 2026, Meta enforces strict disclosure requirements for AI-generated ad content.
 Failing to disclose AI-generated visuals, voiceovers, or synthetic media is now a Tier 2 violation on first offense and Tier 3 on repeat.
 Meta's C2PA metadata detection and proprietary AI classifiers can identify AI-generated content even when metadata has been stripped.
 Attempting to circumvent AI detection is treated as a Tier 3 circumvention violation.